 First, the sentiment.
 It is powerful and it rings true to the experience of so many of us in grief.
 When a loved one has died, it can be fairly obvious.
 Our emotions and feelings well up and anger is chief among them, especially when it is someone who has died well before their time.
 Elizabeth Kübler-Ross even famously placed it #2 on her list of five stages of grief in her book On Death and Dying.
 (It is worth noting that most now acknowledge that we will go through these stages, and other feelings, in any order, often circling back again.
 A key to emotional health is to try not to get stuck in any one moment and not beat ourselves up when we come back to a “prior” stage.
 Feel the feels.)
 Anger and grief do, indeed, go hand in hand.
 Recognizing that can be a very important part of coping with anger, since sometimes we might struggle to pinpoint its origin.

 Grief comes from many directions, however, and I define grief as those emotions that come from the loss of something we hoped or expected to continue in our life.
 It is not just about someone dying.
-For example, our institution is going through a change of governing structure, moving towards a model that many (perhaps even most) other universities have.
+For example, our institution is going through a change of governing structure, moving towards a model that many (but not all) other universities have.
 It is not a small matter and it has caused a lot of upheaval and dissent within the community.
-People describe their anger, frustration, and anxiety in various ways, but they all are a part of grief.
+People describe their anger, frustration, and anxiety in various ways, and they all are a part of grief.
 There are, of course, layers and complications to all feelings and many will point to this or that specific thing that has angered them, but grief is a key and unspoken component of this experience.
 What they had expected as a certainty, the structure and way of doing things, was now changing and they weren’t ready for it.
 Many don’t like it.
 It is disorienting and unsettling.

 Anger is real.
 It is a part of grief.
 That needs to be said and acknowledged so that we can process our feelings and emotions accordingly.
 It is a good quote, “I sat with my anger long enough until she told me her real name was grief.”